AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 Output
 ------
-The output of AlphaImpute is organised into a number sub directories (**Results and Miscellaneous**, and in the case of when a true genotype data file is supplied **TestAlphaImpute**).
+The output of |ai| is organised into a number sub directories (**Results and Miscellaneous**, and in the case of when a true genotype data file is supplied **TestAlphaImpute**).
 A description of what is contained within these folders is given below.

 Results
 ^^^^^^^